corgi-in-tights/afkplaytime/README.md

 Downloads are in the releases section

 ## Usage:
-1. Create a new scoreboard: `scoreboard objectives create playtime playtimeperms:playtime`
+1. Create a new scoreboard: `scoreboard objectives add playtime playtimeperms:playtime`
 2. Enjoy.

 Stored in minutes: